MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/quality-check.md

+---
+# required metadata

+title: Quality check
+description: Use this feature to enable warehouse workers to perform quick quality spot checks while receiving items to the inbound dock area.
+author: mirzaab
+manager: AnnBe
+ms.date: 02/18/2020
+ms.topic: article
+ms.prod:
+ms.service: dynamics-ax-applications
+ms.technology:

+# optional metadata

+# ms.search.form:  [Operations AOT form name to tie this topic to]
+audience: Application User
+# ms.devlang:
+ms.reviewer: kamaybac
+ms.search.scope:  Core, Operations
+# ms.tgt_pltfrm:
+# ms.custom: [used by loc for topics migrated from the wiki]
+ms.search.region: Global
+# ms.search.industry: [leave blank for most, retail, public sector]
+ms.author: mirzaab
+ms.search.validFrom: 2020-02-18
+ms.dyn365.ops.version: Release 10.0.8
+---

 # Quality check

-With this functionality, you can perform rapid quality checks on the spot at the time of receiving to the inbound dock area.
+Use this feature to enable warehouse workers to perform quick quality spot checks while receiving items to the inbound dock area.
 These spot checks are beneficial when inspecting packaging or any other easily recognizable part of the item.
-It serves as a quick look to see if anything is standing out as faulty before stocking the inventory to its location.
+The feature guides workers to take a quick look to see if anything is obviously faulty before stocking the inventory to its location.

 This functionality offers an alternative to the existing quality check process, offering more flexibility and faster processing. <!-- can we link to documentation for that existing functionality?
 How can we tell this feature apart from that functionality?
 Should this feature be called "quality spot check" "flexible quality check" or "advanced quality check" or something like that? -->